 It’s a known fact that certain brands are known as aspirational brands, but in 2019, consumers are looking for brand relationships that feel less robotic and more real regardless of whether they are purchasing an FMCG or luxury good.

 Going beyond transactional relationships is extending even into the world of transactions–banking.
-Simple Bank is an online banking service that features easy-to-use, friendly design that encourages you to save money.
+Simple Bank is an online banking service that features an easy-to-use, friendly design that encourages you to save money.
 Like a cooler, smarter best friend, this brand helps its customers feel like they are being supported practically and emotionally in their fiscal endeavours.

 4. Brands that foster communities